smrtos/ZephyrIncludeMap/README.md

-# ZephyrIncludeMap
+# Zephyr Include Map
-Header include map generator for Zephyr RTOS

-This tool generates include map for a Zephyr C source file.
+This tool generates include map for a Zephyr RTOS C source file.
 The generation is based on C preprocessor result.
 So it is NOT necessarily exactly the same as what you see in C source file.